joshir199/Deployment-of-Image-Classification-project-for-Inference/README.md

-# Deployment of Image Classification project for Inference using Flask Server
+# Deployment of Image Classification project for Inference using Flask / FastAPI Server
 Creating deployment pipeline to deploy an Image Classification model using Flask and expose a REST API for model inference.

 This project trains on standard MNIST dataset using Convolutional Neural Network (CNN) model architecture.
 It predicts the class which the digit shown as image in the input image files.